So, your wedding’s coming up and you need to know how to find a “good wedding DJ near me” who can keep your guests dancing throughout the night?

 It’s important to check your venue’s license details; they may have a cut-off time at which music will have to stop.
 In addition, it’s a good idea to ask the venue if they require the DJ to provide proof of Portable Appliance Testing (PAT) for any electrical equipment brought on site.
 An up-to-date PAT certificate proves that equipment has been checked for safety within the last year.

-Musicians will appreciate bottled water and tea/coffee/biscuits upon arrival.
+Musicians will appreciate some bottled water upon arrival.
 Meals are always welcome, though generally not required unless your event is at dinner-time.

 Yes, as long as the weather is warm enough and adequate shelter (a gazebo or marquee that completely covers the performers) plus a power source is provided.
 Be sure to tell the DJ if they are expected to play outside, as it will affect their preparations!